DrBlackRat/VRC-Picture-Loader/Packages/xyz.drblackrat.pictureloader/README.md

   - You don't need to provide a URl but you can if you want an image to be downloaded by default
   - Auto Reload wont work / will be disabled when using the URL Input
 - Add the Picture Loader URL Input Prefab to your World (Choose between Light & Dark Mode)
+  - you can find these at the top of the Unity Window under `Tools > Picture Loader`
 - Assign the Lite Downloader that you want to use for it

 Tip: If you want the image to look perfect without lighting having any effect on it, I recommend using VRChat/Sprites/Default for the Shader.